ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

   to the [image for Debian sid](../../scripts/docker/debian/sid/Dockerfile). _(René Schwaiger)_

+- We now offer images for the latest stable version of Debian codenamed [“buster”](../../scripts/docker/debian/buster). _(René Schwaiger)_

 #### Ubuntu

 - We added a [Dockerfile for Ubuntu Disco Dingo](../../scripts/docker/ubuntu/disco/Dockerfile). _(René Schwaiger)_